This article describes how the point spread betting works.

 What is a 2.5 point spread?

 With points spread betting, you are able to wager on different parts in the match betting on quarters or halves.
 Online sportsbooks will set the spreads for certain points in the game and then bettors can decide who will lead or trail during that time period.
-An example of this is, which is something you will see with major sportsbooks, such as Bodog, as follows;
+An example of this is, which is something you will see with major sportsbooks, as follows;

 Los Angeles Lakers / -2.5 (-110)

 In this case, the Lakers are the -2.5 point favourite to lead an allocated time period by 3 or more points, compared to the Bucks who are +2.5 point underdog, which means they would be winning or not trail by more than the two points at the end of the selected time period.

 Often when you look a point spread you’ll see a minus (-) sign next to a number, this means that individual or team name is favored by that number of points.
 In the case that you see a plus sign and a number, that side is considered to be the underdog.
 A negative point spread refers to the team’s final score will have the spread number added to it.